Chris-June/ChatCourse/README.md

 ### Option B – Use Git (skip if that word means nothing to you)

 1. In VS Code choose **Source Control → Clone Repository**.
 2. Paste `git@github.com:Chris-June/ChatCourse.git` when asked.

  <img src="docs/screenshots/TerminalClone.png" alt="Terminal showing git clone command for ChatCourse" width="720" />
- _Caption: Cloning the repo in VS Code’s integrated Terminal using the SSH URL._
+ Cloning the repo in VS Code’s integrated Terminal using the SSH URL.

 Either way, remember where you put the folder—you’ll need it soon.

 ## 4. Open the Project in Your Editor (VS Code or Windsurf)

 - **Option A — VS Code (most common)**
   1. Open **VS Code**.